-Note: Craft.io also makes it easy to customize your own hierarchy — for example, to organize your backlog items into products, themes, epics, and user stories.
+Note: craft.io also makes it easy to customize your own hierarchy — for example, the agile development approach typically involves organizing your backlog items into products, themes, epics, and user stories.

 Who owns the product backlog?

-In a larger enterprise, maintaining the product backlog falls under the responsibility of a Product Owner — a more tactical role that often serves as a liaison between the product and development departments.
-But because some organizations do not have this role, the Product Manager often owns the backlog.
+In a larger enterprise, maintaining the product backlog is one of the responsibilities of a Product Owner — a more tactical role that often serves as a liaison between the product and development departments.
+But because most organizations do not have this role, the Product Manager typically owns the backlog.

 What do product backlog items look like (with examples)?

 The most important thing to remember when you’re adding items to your backlog is to write them succinctly, in plain language, and not using any technical specifications.
 Your development team will translate the epics, features, and stories on your backlog into their own action items, which they’ll probably track in a R&D tool like Jira or Azure DevOps.

 When building your backlog, your goal should be to communicate each item’s clear purpose and strategic benefit.
 If you’re using a product management solution like craft.io, you can allow users to click into an item to find more detail (or links) about it, but the item itself — on the main product view — should be no more than a short sentence.